liamletran/database-migration-pipeline/README.md

 **AdventureWorks2025** is Microsoft's official **OLTP sample database**, modelling a fictional manufacturing and sales company — AdventureWorks Cycles.
 The database is designed for high-concurrency business operations, using a normalized relational schema typical of operational databases to support daily transactions.

 It models real-world e-commerce workloads, including the management of customers, products, categories, and suppliers.
-This structure is ideal for testing migrations that require strict referential integrity and transactional accuracy
+This structure is ideal for testing migrations that require strict referential integrity and transactional accuracy.

 Database can be downloaded [here](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver17&tabs=ssms).